Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 This is designed so you only need one base stack that you deploy first, then you can deploy any number of leaf stacks on it.
 This lets you modify one leaf/container stack, without affecting the rest, and still have shared resources to reduce cost/complexity where appropriate.

 **Note**: The word `Stack` is overloaded here.
-Both the "base" and "leaf" stacks each contain two stacks inside them (in different regions).
+Both the "base" and "leaf" stacks each contain two stacks inside them (one in a region of your choice, and one in `us-east-1` for Route53).
 There's just no better word, "app" is the entire project.

 - The [./leaf_stack](./leaf_stack/README.md) is what runs a single container.
 One `leaf_stack` for one container.
 - The [./base_stack](./base_stack/README.md) is common architecture that different containers can share (i.e VPC, HostedZone).
 Multiple "Leaf Stacks" can point to the same "Base Stack".